thebeefguy/assignment/README.md

 # Layer10 Assignment: Grounded Memory Graph

-This repository is a complete end-to-end pipeline that lets you extracts structured claims from GitHub issues, deduplicate them with semantic embeddings, and then construct a grounded, explorable memory graph, you can retrieve information from.
+This repository is a complete end-to-end pipeline that lets you extracts structured claims from GitHub issues, deduplicate them with semantic embeddings, and then construct an explorable memory graph that you can retrieve information from.

 ## Project Structure
 * `layer10.ipynb`: The primary Jupyter Notebook containing the end-to-end pipeline (Data Download $\rightarrow$ Extraction $\rightarrow$ Embedding $\rightarrow$ Clustering $\rightarrow$ Graph Construction $\rightarrow$ Retrieval).